-The AN-X3-MOD-MON module has a web interface for configuration.
+The AN-X3-MOD-MAS module has a web interface for configuring the module, for monitoring logs, diagnostics and I/O data and for performing administrative functions.
 You can communicate with the module using any standard web browser such as Chrome or Firefox.